7 Best Social Media Marketing Trends to Increase Leads

 This is called cross-branding where two brands (GOT and Johnnie Walker here) promote each other’s products without any competitiveness.

 Users get attracted easily to something which is already familiar and dear to their heart.
 Series like GOT and movies like Avengers is something users would love to adopt in all forms.
-Products with such type of marketing slip easily into users’ heart.
+Products with such type of marketing slip easily into users’ hearts.

 Keep yourself updated with what’s going in users’ world, and mingle your product with things they love.